UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1b_intro_linux.md

 This ultimately reduced the quality and pace of the practical sessions.
 To maximise learning outcomes, the course now standardises on Ubuntu.

-Specific to macOS users, we offered a limited laptop scheme.
+Specific to macOS users, we offered a limited laptop scheme (subject to availability and need).
 Please contact the course instructors for further details.

 ## Supported Setup Options (Order of Preference)